 The tour starts in Bolivia square and although the tour does talk about Pablo Escobar it isn’t all about him.
 She puts him in context and reframes him as a terrorist rather than a drug dealer.
 She brought in her own personal experience growing up as a child in a country where people were afraid to go to the shopping mall in case they were blown up.

 Some of the statistics I learned on this tour blew my mind.
 It challenged my perspective, changed my opinions, and put Colombia into context for me.
 I learned about the civil war, the current peace agreement, and why Colombians in spite of their troubled past, are always so happy!

 I loved this tour if you have time do it!

 The Colombian Buddy Tour

-Ok so this isn’t strictly speaking a tour, it’s more of a private tour.
-I wrote a whole article on Colombian buddy so you can find out more about what they do here.
+Ok so this isn’t strictly speaking one of the official tours in Bogota, it’s more of a private tour.
+I wrote a whole article on Colombian Buddy so you can find out more about what they do here.
 I really recommend doing a hike with them.
-You won’t be able to do it with any other comment and the view of the city is the best I found….way better than Monserrate!
+You won’t be able to do it with any other company and the view of the city is the best I found….way better than Monserrate!
 The hike lasts for a home and the recommended hourly rate is $15 making this really affordable!

 Concerned about safety in Bogotá?
 Take a read of my safety guide to Bogotá.